CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Methodology

-Assuming there is a set of datasets $\{D_{i}\}_{i=1}^{K}$, each containing numerous textual fragments and sharing the distinctive style $\{v_{i}\}_{i=1}^{K}$.
+To make our discussion clearer, we first define the task of Chinese article-style transfer.
+Suppose that there is a set of datasets $\{D_{i}\}_{i=1}^{K}$, each containing numerous textual fragments and sharing the distinctive style $\{v_{i}\}_{i=1}^{K}$.
 The task is to rewrite a article fragment $x$ into a new fragment $x^{'}$ with the target style $v^{'}$.
+The process ensure that the new fragment $x^{'}$ possesses the target style $v^{'}$ while preserving as much information from the original fragment as possible.

-Our proposed Chinese Article-style Transfer framework (CAT-LLM) is divided into five stages.
-The specific structure is shown in Figure \ref{fig2}.
-In the first stage, we divide a certain corpus $D_{i}$ into two parts : style transfer part $D_{i1}$ and style definition part $D_{i2}$.
-In the second stage, we transform $D_{i1}$ into stylishless text $D_{i1}^{'}$ based on ChatGPT to construct the parallel datasets.
-This strategy addresses issues such as label missing and evaluation difficulties in unsupervised learning, and provides an innovative approach for dataset construction in the LLMs era.
-In the third stage, we propose a text style definition (TSD) module, which comprehensively considers style features based on the style definition part $D_{i2}$ from the words and sentences levels.
+Our proposed Chinese Article-style Transfer (CAT-LLM) framework is divided into eight stages.
+The specific structure of the framework is shown in Figure \ref{fig2}.
+In the first stage, we divide a certain corpus $D_{i}$ into two parts: the style definition part $D_{i1}$ and the style transfer part $D_{i2}$.
+In the second stage, we propose a Text Style Definition (TSD) module, which comprehensively considers style features based on the style definition part $D_{i1}$ from the word and sentence levels.
 Given that the text acquisition in the style definition part is relatively random and extensive, we consider the summarized style features as the overall style features of the article.
-In the fourth stage, we construct style-enhanced prompts to guide LLMs in generating new text that is consistent with the original article style, while retaining stylishless text information.
-In the final stage, the new generated texts $D_{i1}^{''}$ are compared with the original style transfer part $D_{i1}$ and the corresponding stylishless text $D_{i1}^{'}$ to comprehensively evaluate the performance of the style transfer framework.
+In the third stage, based on the text features extracted by the TSD module, we construct a comprehensive structured textual representation that encompasses features at both the word and sentence levels.
+In the fourth stage, we transform $D_{i2}$ into styleless text $D_{i2}^{'}$ using ChatGPT to construct the parallel datasets.
+This strategy addresses issues such as missing labels and evaluation difficulties in unsupervised learning, providing an innovative approach to dataset construction in the era of large language models.
+In the fifth and sixth stages, we construct a style-enhanced prompt to guide LLMs in generating new text that is consistent with the original article style, while retaining styleless text information.
+In the final stages, newly generated texts $D_{i2}^{''}$ are compared with the original style transfer part $D_{i2}$ and the corresponding styleless text $D_{i2}^{'}$ to comprehensively assess the performance of the style transfer framework, using both automatic evaluation and human rating.
 Our research primarily centers on TSD module design and prompt construction, which will be elaborated upon in the subsequent text.